aws-samples/amazon-documentdb-samples/README.md

 ## Amazon DocumentDB (with MongoDB compatibility) samples

-This GitHub repository contains code samples that demonstrate how to use Amazon DocumentDB.
+This repository contains code samples that demonstrate how to use Amazon DocumentDB.
 Each sample includes a README file that explains how to run and use the sample.

 __[Use Cases](https://github.com/aws-samples/amazon-documentdb-samples/tree/sample-central-1/usecases)__

-This repository includes fully functional, standalone implementations of use cases like gaming leaderboard, media metadata management, and product catalog.
+The use cases repository includes fully functional, standalone implementations of use cases like gaming leaderboard, media metadata management, and product catalog.

 __[Samples](https://github.com/aws-samples/amazon-documentdb-samples/tree/sample-central-1/samples)__

-This repository includes:
+The samples repository includes:
 - using Amazon DocumentDB features like client-side field level encryption, IAM authentication, vector search, and more

 - using Amazon DocumentDB with AWS services like AWS AppConfig and AWS Lambda